SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/preferences-tab/index.md

 ---
 uid: help-en-preferences-tab
 title: Preferences tab
-description: Preferences tab
+description: Administrators can set preferences for various functions in the system for specific users, user groups, or for the entire SuperOffice CRM (global preferences).
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.23.2023
-keywords: Settings and maintenance so.topic: help
+keywords: preference, setting
+so.topic: concept
 language: en
 ---